Human Growth Hormone, definition and role

 How to Increase Human Growth Hormone

 - High-intensity training and sprints.
-These activate muscle fibers responsible for strength and explosive activities, and this boosts natural production of HGH.
+These activate muscle fibers responsible for strength and explosive activities, and this boosts natural production of growth hormone.

 - Have enough sleep.
 Eight hours of sleep at night enables optimal HGH production.

-- Ingest good quality protein and fats.
+- Eat good quality protein and fats.
 Before bed it is best to have a good protein meal with fats and low or zero amount of carbs.
-The amino acids from the proteins will help increase HGH, and avoiding carbs will enable low insulin levels so HGH will not be hindered in its work.

 - Switch to this diet.

 - Take 2000 IE vitamin D daily.
 You also need intake of all other vitamins and minerals.

 - Intake of the amino acids L-arginine and L-lysine by 5 grams each daily, can greatly increase growth hormone.